Giorgos Kefalidis: International career

 Kefalidis made 2 appearances with Greece in 1963.
 On 14 April 1963, he played at a friendly match was held in Lisbon for Greece U21 against Portugal, but it proved to be a men's team, as players of 25 and 26 years old were competing.
 He made his official debut alongside his future teammate at AEK, Mimis Papaioannou who played as the captain of Greece, on 27 November 1963 in a friendly away 3–1 loss against Cyprus, under his also future manager at AEK, Tryfon Tzanetis.

+After football

+After his playing career was over, Kefalidis enacted with coaching.
+He helped AEK Athens in various roles during the 70s and 80s, especially in the infrastructuredepartments.
+He was the assistant of Andreas Stamatiadis, when he took charge of the management in 1979, as well as the assistant of Helmut Senekowitsch in both of his spells at the bench of AEK Athens.
+In the early 1990s, he also worked as a staff member of Greece U21.